SadRus/chat-bots-no1/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-7. Include the unit in the autoload list
+8. Include the unit in the autoload list
 `systemctl enable echobot-example`
-8. Reload systemctl
+9. Reload systemctl
 `systemctl daemon-reload`
-9. Start the unit
+10. Start the unit
 `systemctl start chat-bots-no1`
-10. Logs will writing into `/var/log/bot.log`
+11. Logs will writing into `/var/log/bot.log`
+12. You can check the process:
+`ps -aux | grep chat-bots-no1`